 - Import Duty: This is payable on goods that are imported, and the rates are published in the Jamaica Customs Tariff. - Common External Tariff: This is applicable to goods originating within the Caribbean Common Market (CARICOM).
 These goods are not subject to customs duty but General Consumption Tax (GCT) is still payable. - General Consumption Tax (GCT): This is payable on all goods and services being imported with the exception of those that are zero-rated and those exempt from GCT.
-There are also some items that attract a Special Consumption Tax. - Standard Compliance Fee: This is a 0.3% fee that is charged on the Cost Insurance Freight (CIF) value and is collected for the Bureau of Standards Jamaica (BSJ).
+There are also some items that attract a Special Consumption Tax. - 2.
+A regulated company is one which reports to and whose operations are regulated by the following bodies: Bank of Jamaica, Financial Services Commission, Office of Utilities Regulator, Ministry of Finance and the Public Service